Intro

 Graduation dress hire fund

 If you are a UWL student close to completing your studies and worried that you won’t have enough money to pay for your graduation gown, you can apply for financial support to assist with this cost.
-For our summer graduation ceremonies, we will launch this fund in the autumn and the online application form will be on our graduation page.
+This fund is launched in spring for our summer ceremonies, and autumn for our winter ceremonies.
+The online application form will be on our graduation page.

 Emergency supply fund